kiba/Writings/atg/chp2_aftermath.md

 As a precaution, General Hammond shut down gate explorations until further notice after the near disastrous black hole incident.
 An incident review procedure was initialized, and an independent team took charge of the investigation.
 They interviewed everyone and everything, performed root cause analysis, and made a number of recommendations for SGC to implement.
 Then there were the debriefing with the higher-ups.
 Finally, changes was made to SGC's standard operating procedures to never let this happen again.

-The black hole may be extremely rare, but it almost engulfed Stargate Command and maybe Earth as well.
-To march on forward pretending that it never happened.
+It may be extremely rare to encounter a blackhole on any given gate address, but it almost engulfed Earth.
+To march on forward pretending that it never happened?
 That was unacceptable.
-Public opinion would torn Stargate Command and its personnel apart.
+Public opinion may not be in effect right now, but it would all later come out eventually.
+They would rightfully tear the reputation of SGC and its personnel apart.

-Captain Carter's own improvised solution became a ready-made solution and a new set of exercise.
+Captain Carter's own improvised solution became a ready-made solution and a new set of exercises.
 A shaped charge bomb became reserved for this type of incident as well as several components required for a successful denotation.

 Pretty soon, Stargate Command personnels will be drilled so regularly so that the response will be delivered at the right time.